PythonAberdeen/user_group/2020-07/challenge_files/beginner/readme.md

 Can you produce the printout as asked for in the next 90 minutes?

 When checking and fixing any issues with the list of names, do so programatically - don't manually edit it.
 The same goes for page of text.
 Imagine the list was 150 names, and the text was book-length, not page-length.

 # Enhanced solution?

 In order to impress your boss, could you also sort the print out alphabetically?
-Or even better sort it by the number of times it appears?
+Or even better sort it by the number of times each name appears?

 __Be prepared to share your results with the group at the end.__